DeeKahy/RustBot/README.md

      Remind at: Today at 3:45 PM
      Reminder ID: 1

+User: [Replies to someone's message about "team lunch"] !remind set 15m
+Bot: ⏰ Reminder Set!
+     Message: ⏰ Reminder
+     Remind at: Today at 3:30 PM
+     Reminder ID: 2

+User: [Replies to someone's message] !remind set 1h Check on this
+Bot: ⏰ Reminder Set!
+     Message: Check on this
+     Remind at: Today at 4:15 PM
+     Reminder ID: 3

 User: /remind list
 Bot: 📋 Your Active Reminders
      ID 1: Take out the trash